Tandem Jumping Frequently Asked Questions

 Reservations are highly recommended as it is the only way to guarantee your slot.
-We require a $50 deposit per person.
+We require a $100 deposit per person and it is included in the total cost.
 All reservations must be made online.
 You can cancel or change your reservations up to 1 week before your scheduled appointment without losing your deposit.
 (2-week notice is required for groups of 6 or more)

 How old do I have to be?

 You must be at least 18 years of age with a valid photo ID.

 FEDERAL REGULATION - Sorry, your parents can not sign for you.

 What do I need to wear?